ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-sahib-domain-verification-techniques.md

 Both the provider and the service being authenticated and authorized should be obvious from the TXT content to prevent malicious services from misleading the domain owner into certifying a different provider or service.

-It is RECOMMENDED that DNSSEC {{RFC4033}} is employed by the domain owner to protect against domain name spoofing.
+DNSSEC {{RFC4033}} can be employed by the domain owner to protect against domain name spoofing.

 # Operational Considerations

-It is often consumers of the provider services that are not DNS experts that need to relay information from a provider's website to their local DNS administrators.
-The exact DNS record type, content and location is often not clear when the DNS administrator receives the information.
-It is RECOMMENDED that providers offer extremely detailed help pages, that are accessible without needing a login on the provider website, as the DNS adminstrator often has no login account on the provider service website.
-It is recommended that any instructions given by the provider contains the entire DNS record using a Fully Qualified Domain Name (FQDN).
+Consumers of the provider services need to relay information from a provider's website to their local DNS administrators.
+The exact DNS record type, content and location is often not clear when the DNS administrator receives the information, especially to consumers who are not DNS experts.
+Providers should offer extremely detailed help pages, that are accessible without needing a login on the provider website, as the DNS adminstrator often has no login account on the provider service website.
+Similarly, for clarity, the exact and full DNS record (including a Fully Qualified Domain Name) to be added should be provided along with help instructions.

 # IANA Considerations